This post contains spoilers for The Great season 2 episode 9, "Walnut Season."

 In 1753, a decree granted married Russian women control of their property, which is of no use to the single Marial, who is once again trapped by her circumstances.
 After finally getting used to living a life of luxury, the discovery of a male heir means she no longer has any control over her living situation.

-She cannot marry Grigor (Gwilym Lee) because his wife Georgina has just returned from exile and the options within the court is a nightmare episode of The Bachelorette with an 18th-century twist.
+She cannot marry Grigor (Gwilym Lee) because his wife Georgina has just returned from exile and the options within the court is like a nightmare episode of The Bachelorette with an 18th-century twist.
 Thankfully, Marial finds a solution that means she is now engaged to her cousin (who is a child) but both of them can live comfortably without having to do anything stomach-churning.

 Emma Fraser spends most of her time writing about TV, fashion, and costume design; Dana Scully is the reason she loves a pantsuit.
 Words can also be found at Vulture, Elle, Primetimer, Collider, Little White Lies, Observer, and Girls on Tops.
 Emma has a Master’s in Film and Television, started a (defunct) blog that mainly focused on Mad Men in 2010, and has been getting paid to write about TV since 2015.
 It goes back way further as she got her big start making observations in her diary about My So-Called Life’s Angela Chase (and her style) at 14.